stubiedoobiedoo/pdf-omr-pmerge/README.md

 The outputs will be a complete `result.mid` and `result.mscx` in the same directory (these can be opened with software such as MuseScore or Finale).
 MuseScore is provided in the binary release.

 ## Setting up
-All dependencies (p2mp OMR, MIDISox for Perl) are provided in the repository, apart from `pdftk`.
+All dependencies are provided in the release, apart from `pdftk`.
 Optionally install `qpdf` if you are dealing with encrypted PDFs.
 Optionally provide MuseScore to generate MIDI files (I've found that this typically outputs a smaller size MIDI file).

 ```bash
 git clone "https://github.com/kaisubr/pdf-omr-pmerge.git"